 All Saint’s Day goes back a long way.
 Even though many might think so, it doesn’t stem from the Bible.
 Actually, the tradition appeared in the VIIth century to commemorate Christian martyrs.
 The Middle Ages, in the year 835, is when the French King Louis the Pious (son of Charlemagne) instituted the feast of All Saints on November 1st.
 Following that, the feast spread to the entire Western civilization.
 It officially became a great Christian gathering in the XVIth century.
 At the beginning of the XXth century, Pope Pius the Xth strongly invited the faithful to attend mass on that day.

-All Saint’s Day, a holiday that is big for business
+All Saint’s Day, a holiday that is big for florists

 During the XXth century, what was initially a religious celebration became more of a popular tradition.
-Today, All Saint’s Day is a day for many more than only believers.
+Today, All Saint’s Day is a day for more than only believers.
 For many families, members often live further and further apart.
 This special day is often a time to gather to honor the remembrance of those who have passed away.
 School holidays generally occurring around this date make it easier to travel to meet family members.
 This social phenomenon has a heavy influence on the mercantile world.
-All Saint’s Day has become a highlight of florists’ year, as well as funeral homes, caterers and department stores.
+All Saint’s Day has become the autumn highlight for florists’, as well as funeral homes, caterers and department stores.